navikt/pam-import-api/docs/index.md

 We will send you your provider identity including a secret key that gives you access to our API

+## Test environment
+To test the integration, you can use https://tjenester-q0.nav.no/stillingsimport.
+This is behind a firewall, and you need to give us your ip-range of where you are testing from.

 ## Authentication/Authorization
 The API is not publicly open, all requests need to be authenticated using the HTTP bearer authorization header.